 So, What is Depo exactly?

-Depending on how it is prescribed or recommended for use by your veterinarian, Depo is given as an intramuscular (IM) injection either weekly, bi-weekly, or monthly.
-There has been no conclusive research done on appropriate dosing for Depo and therefore the dosage and amount given can vary throughout the horse world.
+Depending on how your vet prescribes or recommends use, you must administer Depo intramuscular (IM) injection either weekly, bi-weekly, or monthly.
+There has been no conclusive research done on appropriate dosing for Depo.
+Therefore the dosage and amount given can vary throughout the horse world.
 There are also beliefs that Depo has an anti-anxiety effect on horses, which has not been proven in studies.
 Several top veterinarians believe this behavioral effect might be true, but there is no scientific data to support this theory.

-Depo comes in a normal or double strength dosage thus reading the labels on any medication you administer is always of utmost importance.
+Depo comes in normal or double-strength dosages.
+Thus, reading the labels on any medication you administer is always of utmost importance.
 Not doing so when handling a medication could lead to serious complications or death.

-There are several studies that have shown Depo has no effect on estrus suppression in mares, but there are equine veterinarians who disagree with this.
-Some argue that they see more suppression of the heat cycle when horses are on Altrenogest, or Regumate.
-Unfortunately, the downfall about Regumate is that it is difficult to administer because it is dangerous for women to handle.
-Altrenogest now comes in an injectable form, also administered IM, however it is significantly more expensive than oral Regumate.
+There are several studies that have shown Depo has no effect on estrus suppression in mares.
+There are however equine veterinarians who disagree with this.
+Some argue that they see more suppression of the heat cycle when horses are on Altrenogest or Regumate.
+Unfortunately, the downfall of Regumate is that it is difficult to administer because it is dangerous for women to handle.
+Altrenogest now comes in an injectable form, also administered IM.
+However, it is significantly more expensive than oral Regumate.

-This sent a majority of the show world into uproar.
-There was so much opposition to this proposed rule change that the USEF held a workshop on March 13th, 2017 to speak with professionals about their concerns and the proposed rule changes surrounding Depo.
-This was live streamed online on the USEF website so if members could not attend, they could observe and submit suggestions/questions to be read at the workshop.
+This sent a majority of the show world into an uproar.
+There was so much opposition to this proposed rule change that the USEF held a workshop on March 13th, 2017.
+Speaking with professionals about their concerns and the proposed rule changes surrounding Depo was the goal.
+This workshop got live streamed online on the USEF website so if members could not attend, they could observe and submit suggestions/questions to be read at the workshop.

 Vets Speak Up

-USEF bans any medications that they feel enhance a horse’s performance, which is what led to their insistence on a ban of Depo.
-But many professionals argued that NSAIDs (also known as Non-Steroidal Anti-Inflammatory Drug) also enhance a horse’s performance and help the horses who need a little assistance perform their daily jobs better.
+USEF bans any medications that they feel enhance a horse’s performance.
+This is what led to their insistence on a ban on Depo.
+Many professionals argued that NSAIDs (also known as Non-Steroidal Anti-Inflammatory Drug) also enhance a horse’s performance and help the horses who need a little assistance perform their daily jobs better.

-Therefore, the reason for this immediate ban of Depo didn’t make sense—why was this specifically being targeted but nothing else?
+Therefore, the reason for this immediate ban of Depo didn’t make sense.
+Why was this specifically being targeted but nothing else?
 It seemed no one could accurately answer that question.
-Sissy Wickes, a prominent trainer and R-judge, argued that the United States Olympic Committee (USOC) does not perceive this drug to be performance-enhancing because female human athletes are allowed to be on Depo-Provera and compete.
+Sissy Wickes, a prominent trainer, and R-judge argued that the United States Olympic Committee (USOC) does not perceive this drug to be performance-enhancing.
+Due to the fact that female human athletes have the approval to be on Depo-Provera and compete.
 It also worried many professionals that banning Depo could lead to people finding more dangerous drugs to use or lunging horses more frequently for longer periods of time.

 USEF Keeps Members Involved

-USEF stated they would take suggestions and questions for a week after the workshop while they decided the next step in the process of banning Depo.
-But the only change that occurred at that time was that starting September 1st, 2017, trainers needed to fill out an MPA Disclosure Form before every show, stating which horse is on Depo, the amount being administered, the source of the medication, the reason for the use of Depo, administration route, and last administration date.
+USEF stated they would take suggestions and questions for a week after the workshop.
+This, while they decided on the next step in the process of banning Depo.
+But the only change that occurred at that time was that starting September 1st, 2017.
+Trainers needed to fill out an MPA Disclosure Form before every show, stating which horse is on Depo, the amount being administered, the source of the medication, the reason for the use of the drug, the administration route, and the last administration date.
 This would allow for the USEF Board of Directors to assess the data collected from members on each form and would lead to them determining further action into a ban or regulation on Depo use.
 It would also help them determine accurate withdrawal times for Depo.